rehierl/abstract-properties/12-x-doctree-traversal/12-0-ordered-doctrees/2-3-summary-remarks.md

       fc   lc        |
 ```

-.. transform the tree order such that no node has more than two child nodes.
+.. transform the tree order such that **no node has more than two child nodes**.

 ```
       presequent           subsequent   |  the reduced pattern    |